wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-an-sms-with-net-6-minimal-api.md

 There are a couple of things going on in the block of code.
 First, we are using the `MapPost` extension method to create an endpoint at http://localhost:5000/sms.
 Secondly, we are declaring the parameters for the method; `VonageClient` will get injected using the dependency injection we set up previously, `SmsModel` will be created using the body of the request using [model binding](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-6.0).

 The main body of the method does the actual work of sending the SMS.
-We create an instance of the SendSmsRequest using the data from the model we passed in then it's just a case of passing the request class to the SmsClient's `SendAnSmsAsync` method.
+We create an instance of the SendSmsRequest using the data from the model we passed in, then it's just a case of passing the request class to the SmsClient's `SendAnSmsAsync` method.
 In the spirit of "minimal", this is only one line!

 ## Try It Out